-The New School for Drama currently has a number of opportunities to showcase the work of our actors, directors, and playwrights:
+The School of Drama currently offers a number of events showcasing the work of our actors, directors, and playwrights.

-In the fall semester, The New School for Drama presents The Directors’ Play Festival, featuring presentations of full-length classic and contemporary works, performed in a repertory setting.
-These director-driven productions highlight the talents of our graduating directors and actors, providing an introduction to each director’s work and aesthetic, as well as presenting an industry opportunity for the graduating actors.
+In the fall semester, the School of Drama presents The Directors’ Play Festival, featuring productions of full-length classic and contemporary works, performed in a repertory setting.
+These director-driven productions highlight the talents of our graduating directors and actors, providing an introduction to each director’s work and aesthetic and presenting an industry opportunity for the graduating actors.
 All industry guests will receive a packet featuring the performance director’s biography and résumé, as well as the headshots and résumés of the performing actors.
-In addition, each director’s résumé will be posted online as a link alongside their production information.
-The Office of Career Development will facilitate industry invitations and networking opportunities with artistic directors and associates, and encourages the students to take advantage of their established contacts and networks to advance this opportunity.
+In addition, each director’s résumé will be posted online as a link alongside his or her production information.
+The Office of Career Development will facilitate industry invitations and networking opportunities with artistic directors and associates and encourages students to take advantage of their established contacts and networks to advance this opportunity.

 Each spring semester, the work of our graduating playwrights is showcased in a repertory of new plays, directed by the graduating directors and featuring the graduating actors.
-Prior to the beginning of the production series, the playwrights are also informally introduced to an invited audience of literary agents, managers, and producers in the Playwright Introduction Evening, where excerpts of their plays are presented in a staged reading format, followed by a meet & greet networking reception; industry guests also receives a packet with each playwright’s biography and résumé, as well as a CD with all the plays being presented in the series for their consideration.
-In addition, excerpts of the plays being presented will be posted online as a link alongside their production information.
-As with all of Drama’s showcase experiences, the Office of Career Development will facilitate invitations and networking opportunities with the appropriate industry professionals, and encourages the students to take advantage of their established contacts and networks to advance this opportunity.
+Prior to the beginning of the production series, the playwrights are also informally introduced to an invited audience of literary agents, managers, and producers at the Playwright Introduction Evening, at which excerpts of their plays are presented in a staged reading format, followed by a meet-and-greet networking reception; industry guests also receive a packet with each playwright’s biography and résumé, as well as a CD with all the plays being presented in the series for their consideration.
+In addition, excerpts of the plays being presented are posted online as a link alongside their production information.
+As with all of Drama’s showcase experiences, the Office of Career Development will facilitate invitations and networking opportunities with the appropriate industry professionals and encourages students to take advantage of their established contacts and networks to advance this opportunity.